-Actually, the term “clean install” is not one that is hear in the normal population that often.
+Actually, the term “clean install” is not one that is heard in the normal population that often.
 Why would you need it?
-If your installation when wanky (love that word!), or if you are upgrading and something didn’t seem to work quite right.
+You need it if your installation went wanky (love that word!), or if you are upgrading and something didn’t seem to work quite right.
 In other words, if there seems to be something wrong with the “fresh install” or an upgrade (or any install for that matter), it is time for the “Clean Install.”
 I have included basic steps for the “clean install” in the step-by-step example, below.
 The “fresh install” is pretty much the norm and included in your instructions with your software.
 However, vendors do not often cover the clean install that is needed if things go wrong.

 The Clean Install

-- Uninstall the misbehaving software, if you haven’t already.
+- Uninstall the misbehaving software, if you haven’t already done so.

 - Delete the original installation download (compressed and